The Wind in the Willows (2016 musical): Background

 In December 2011, it was revealed that a musical adaption of the 1908 novel The Wind in the Willows was being worked on by Julian Fellowes with music and lyrics to be penned by George Stiles and Anthony Drewe.
 The trio first worked together on the musical Mary Poppins.
 In November 2013, a Crowdfunding exercise was launched to raise ten percent of the show's £6.5m budget, with a view to opening the show in London in 2015.
 Ultimately more than 10% was raised by that means, totalling one million pounds.
 The trio also reunited with director Rachel Kavanaugh who directed Half a Sixpence as well as directing Stiles and Drewe's Peter Pan A Musical Adventure at the Birmingham Repertory Theatre and West Yorkshire Playhouse in 2007 and 2008.

 The musical has a book by Downton Abbey creator Fellowes, based on the 1908 novel The Wind in the Willows by Kenneth Grahame and is directed by Rachel Kavanaugh, with design by Peter McKintosh, lighting design by Howard Harrison and sound design by Gareth Owen.
 The show features an original score by George Stiles and lyrics by Anthony Drewe.
 Open auditions were held in April 2016.

-Productions
+Production history

-Pre-West End tryout (2016)
+Plymouth, Salford and Southampton (2016)

 The musical made its world premiere at the Theatre Royal Plymouth from 8 to 22 October 2016, before heading to the Lowry Theatre Salford from 27 October to 6 November 2016 and the Mayflower Theatre Southampton from 10 to 20 November 2016.
 The cast included Rufus Hound as Toad, David Birrell as Badger, Fra Fee as Mole, Thomas Howes as Rat, Neil McDermott as Chief Weasel and Sophia Nomvete as Mrs Otter.